amin-norollah/EscPosInspector/README.md

 - Encoding mismatches in text sections
 - Difficulty reproducing customer receipt issues without hardware

+## AI assistant

+Parts of this project were developed with the help of an AI coding assistant.
+It contributed in the following areas:

+- **Fix bugs**: diagnose parser edge cases, renderer misalignment and input-handling issues, then propose focused fixes
+- **Modernize the UI**: refine layout, styling, and component structure for a cleaner, more responsive interface
+- **Add documentation**: draft and update README sections, rephrase inline comments and usage guidance

 ## Features

-- **Receipt preview** ; render a thermal-style receipt from ESC/POS binary data
+- **Receipt preview**: render a thermal-style receipt from ESC/POS binary data
-- **ESC/POS inspector** ; human-readable command decoding with stream offsets
+- **ESC/POS inspector**: human-readable command decoding with stream offsets
-- **Click-to-highlight** ; select a command to highlight matching preview content when possible
+- **Click-to-highlight**: select a command to highlight matching preview content when possible
-- **Raster/image analysis** ; show command type, dimensions, payload size, stream position, and image preview
+- **Raster/image analysis**: show command type, dimensions, payload size, stream position, and image preview
-- **Hex/Base64 input** ; debug API payloads without creating files
+- **Hex/Base64 input**: debug API payloads without creating files
-- **Unsupported command visibility** ; undecoded bytes are shown as hex instead of being silently dropped
+- **Unsupported command visibility**: undecoded bytes are shown as hex instead of being silently dropped
-- **Print preview** ; open a printer-friendly preview window
+- **Print preview**: open a printer-friendly preview window
-- **Sample receipt** ; built-in demo stream for exploring the UI
+- **Sample receipt**: built-in demo stream for exploring the UI
-- **Modular architecture** ; parser, renderer, inspector, preview, file loader, and print service are separated for easy extension
+- **Modular architecture**: parser, renderer, inspector, preview, file loader, and print service are separated for easy extension

 ## Quick start

-The runtime has **no third-party dependencies beyond React** ; the parser, renderer and inspector are written from scratch so the tool stays lightweight and fully client-side (no backend, no data leaves the browser).
+The runtime has **no third-party dependencies beyond React**: the parser, renderer and inspector are written from scratch so the tool stays lightweight and fully client-side (no backend, no data leaves the browser).